fed-v/vue-3-pinia-task-list/README.md

 * Followed best practices and accessibility guidelines (such as WCAG) to ensure the application meets the accessibility requirements, providing an inclusive experience for all users.

 * Pinia store unit tests using Vitest
+* Dockerfile and Docker Compose to efficiently build and run both the Vue app and JSON server services in a development environment.

 ![Homepage screen capture](homepage.png?raw=true "Homepage screen capture")
 ![Homepage with modal screen capture](modal.png?raw=true "Homepage with modal screen capture")